usg-ishimura/hack-sphere/README.md

 docker run --network=host -v /var/run/docker.sock:/var/run/docker.sock -p 5000:5000 hack-sphere
 ```

-Paste in browser the URL that appears in docker run logs and you should be able to interact with the app.
+Ctrl click the URL that appears in docker run logs and you should be able to interact with the app.